Non-Professional Legal Studies

 At the countrywide level, the racial-ethnic distribution of non-professional general legal studies majors is as follows:

 |Hispanic or Latino||572|

-Non-Professional General Legal Studies appeals to people across the globe.
+Students from other countries are interested in Non-Professional General Legal Studies, too.
 About 2.4% of those with this major are international students.
 The most popular countries for students from outside the country are: